tejashri1510/AnimalHealthCare/README.md

 python model.py
 2. Predict Disease using Symptoms:

-bash
-Copy code
-python predict.py --symptoms "loss of appetite, vomiting, fatigue" OR use via API integration in your web app.
+python app.py --symptoms "loss of appetite, vomiting, fatigue" OR use via API integration in your web app.

 💡 Technologies Used